 Do not wait to get help

-It is critical that you contact a proven lawyer after you are charged with solicitation of a minor.
+It is critical that you contact a proven criminal defense lawyer in Delaware after you are charged with solicitation of a minor.
 By taking immediate legal action, you can improve your chances of getting the charges dismissed and of preserving key pieces of evidence.